Coxeter group: Coxeter matrix and Schläfli matrix

-In particular, two generators commute if and only if they are not connected by an edge.
+In particular, two generators commute if and only if they are not joined by an edge.

 Furthermore, if a Coxeter graph has two or more connected components, the associated group is the direct product of the groups associated to the individual components.

 Thus the disjoint union of Coxeter graphs yields a direct product of Coxeter groups.

 The Coxeter matrix, $M_{ij}$, is related to the $n\times n$ Schläfli matrix $C$ with entries $C_{ij} = -2\cos(\pi/M_{ij})$, but the elements are modified, being proportional to the dot product of the pairwise generators.
 The Schläfli matrix is useful because its eigenvalues determine whether the Coxeter group is of finite type (all positive), affine type (all non-negative, at least one zero), or indefinite type (otherwise).
 The indefinite type is sometimes further subdivided, e.g. into hyperbolic and other Coxeter groups.
 However, there are multiple non-equivalent definitions for hyperbolic Coxeter groups.